idibidiart/the-great-api-masher/README.md

 ### Note:

-To ensure correct application behavior, and specifically, guaranteeing consistent reads and writes of a set of related data in the presence of concurrency and shared mutable state, the APIs must leverage the database to provide the level of transactional isolation required during orchestration and aggregation of any set of related data, e.g. using domain Aggregates (see: [Developing Microservices with Aggregates](https://www.slideshare.net/SpringCentral/developing-microservices-with-aggregates))
+To ensure correct application behavior, and specifically, guaranteeing consistent reads and writes for any given set of related data, in the presence of both concurrency and shared mutable state, the APIs must leverage the database to provide the level of transactional isolation required during orchestration and aggregation, using, e.g. the domain Aggregates pattern (see: [Developing Microservices with Aggregates](https://www.slideshare.net/SpringCentral/developing-microservices-with-aggregates))

 .